rumpelsepp/blog/content/contact.md

 * [Github](https://github.com/rumpelsepp), or
 * [Mastodon](https://mastodon.social/@rumpelsepp).

+You might also find me as `Steff` who is playing the guitar on [youtube](https://www.youtube.com/channel/UCwEd6ddfgsjP_naRbS1q9JA).

 Over the years I experimented a lot with mail servers and DNS, so there are a few email addresses lurking around in the internet:

 * stefan.tatschner@gmail.com